- Letting My Cat Outside – Starter Advice

 Conversely, you can install the catflap in the porch door itself.
-This way, the porch can provide shelter for the cat if they come home after hours or while you’re out.
+This way, the porch can provide shelter for the cat if they come back or while you’re out.

 In The City

-In general, city cats don’t stay out as long.
+In general, city cats don’t stay outside as long.
 They might not even have a catflap, as many people in urban areas live in blocks of flats.

 If you’re renting in the city, you might have to accept that letting your cat outside might be impossible.

 It is not just because of the city’s dangerous nature but because renting contracts don’t allow tenants to install things like catflaps.
 And if you had one, it might only lead to an empty stairwell.